 Commercial Driver's License (CDL)

-The training, which involves watching a brief educational film and answering questions about it, takes about 30 minutes.
+The training involves watching a brief educational film and successfully answering questions about it.
+This video and test takes about 30 minutes and is free of charge.
 It must be completed only once, not each time a driver renews.
-It is free of charge.

-The required training can be completed individually online either directly from the Truckers Against Trafficking (TAT) website, at the Kansas Motor Carriers Association location in Topeka or at full service driver's license exam offices across the state.
-A printed certificate of completion will be offered upon successful completion of the online training and must be presented at the time of issuance or renewal of a CDL.
-Individuals who have previously completed TAT training before the requirement went into effect and who have received certificates of completion through TAT will not be required to take the training again, but will need to present their certificate at the time of issuance or renewal.
+The required training can be completed online at the Truckers Against Trafficking (TAT) website (http://education.truckersagainsttrafficking.org) or at any full service driver's license exam office across the state.
+A printed certificate of completion will be offered upon successful completion of the online training and must be presented at the time of issuance or renewal of their CDL.
+Individuals who have previously completed TAT training before the requirement went into effect and who have received their certificate of completion will not be required to take the training again, but will need to present their certificate at the time of issuance or renewal.

 You must have a Commercial Driver’s License (CDL) to operate any single vehicle with a gross vehicle weight of 26,001 pounds or more or a combination vehicle with a gross combination weight rating of 26,001 or more pounds.